dev4press/gd-security-headers/readme.txt

 The plugin can add all the generated headers into HTACCESS file (for Apache web servers), and they will be applied to all files, not just WordPress generated content.
 If your website is not using Apache (or .HTACCESS), all rules are generated with each page request and will work with any server type.

+And, if you don't use Apache web server, plugin has a panel where it displays generated headers for most popular servers: Apache, Nginx and IIS, and you can copy generated headers to add to server configuration files.

 * More information about [GD Security Headers](https://plugins.dev4press.com/gd-security-headers/)
 * Support and Knowledge Base for [GD Security Headers](https://support.dev4press.com/kb/product/gd-security-headers/)